openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 * FU
 * ...

-## Further Details
+## Notes

+* The default REST Application ID adopters obtain are 'developer' level - there is a 7 Bb site limit, and API call rate limits.
+It is recommended oEQ/Bb adopters reach out to their Bb Support contacts to discuss the appropriate REST Application ID level for their institution.
+* The Bb REST integration can be enabled / disabled with the `Available` flag in Bb.
+* A good write up of the configuration options for Bb REST applications is [here](https://community.blackboard.com/community/developers/learn/blog/2019/02/12/end-user-access-authorized-to-act-as-user).
-Since this is in 'beta', adopters that plan to switch from the B2/WS integration to the LTI/REST integration by Q2 2020 are encouraged to try out the new functionality, and along with the functionality mentioned in the 2019.2 Milestone, ensure it will be sufficient for their oEQ / Bb integration user scenarios.
+* Since this is in 'beta', adopters that plan to switch from the B2/WS integration to the LTI/REST integration by Q2 2020 are encouraged to try out the new functionality, and along with the functionality mentioned in the 2019.2 Milestone, ensure it will be sufficient for their oEQ / Bb integration user scenarios.

 ## Tickets
 [2019.1 Enhancements](https://github.com/apereo/openEQUELLA/issues/598)